Quantum Knowledge Distillation for Large Language Models: Experiments

-First, as a knowledge distillation method, QD-LLM showcases outstanding performance.
+The results show that QD-LLM is an effective knowledge distillation method in two aspects: \begin{enumerate} \tightlist \item As a knowledge distillation method, QD-LLM showcases outstanding performance.
 Specifically, it not only achieves significant results in model compression but also excels in memory usage, inference speed, and training efficiency.
-Compared to other knowledge distillation methods, QD-LLM maintains performance comparable to or even exceeding that of larger models while significantly reducing resource consumption, which is its core advantage.

-Second, the student model obtained by QD-LLM is capable of completing tasks independently and exhibits strong generalization across different tasks.
+Compared to other knowledge distillation methods, QD-LLM maintains performance comparable to or even exceeding that of larger models while significantly reducing resource consumption, which is its core advantage. \item The student model obtained by QD-LLM is capable of completing tasks independently and exhibits strong generalization across different tasks.
 Whether in sentiment analysis, steganalysis, or topic analysis, the student model outperforms existing baseline methods, showing notable improvements in accuracy and F1 scores.